 Administering a Field Sobriety Test

 If an officer makes a mistake when administering the test, it cannot support an arrest.
 Before an officer is allowed to issue a field sobriety test, they must receive special training and certifications that show they know how to conduct the procedure correctly.
-Each test has a specific protocol that must be followed for this to be done correctly, and if it is not followed, an arrest based on that particular test may be considered improper.
+Each test has a specific protocol that must be followed in order to be done correctly, and if it is not followed, an arrest based on that particular test may be considered improper.
 There are a few commonly performed tests that are conducted to determine if a driver can be behind the wheel safely, some of which include:

 - One-leg stand